 The Frontier Pro uses a two-stage filtration system.
 A pre-filter removes larger particles before the water flows into the main compartment where an activated carbon filter removes 99.9% of Cryptosporidium, Giardia, and other beasties down to 3 microns in size.
-This is not sufficient for virus protection, so if this is a concern you should pre-treat with chlorine dioxide tablets for at least 15 minutes beforehand and even longer in cold or turbulent water.
+This is not sufficient for virus protection, so if this is a concern you should pre-treat with chlorine dioxide tablets or drops like Aquamira for at least 15 minutes beforehand and even longer in cold or turbulent water.

 The Frontier Pro uses a porous plastic filter that looks like a cotton ball as its pre-filter.
 You insert it between the filter and the bottle adapter as shown above.
 The Frontier Pro comes with 5 pre-filters and they are not sold separately.
 However, resupply should not be an issue because the Frontier Pro’s activated carbon filter only has a 50 gallon (200 L) lifespan.
 That’s a little short of one month for me, at about 5-6 L/day.